 Q. How would you describe the Christians you know?

-(Please select up to five words) n=932 (those who know at least one Christian)
+(Please select up to five words) n=932

 The Church

 Almost half of Australians who identify with Christianity never attend church.

 Knowledge of the Church

 One in five Australians (22%) say they know a great deal or a lot about the Church in Australia.
 Six in ten (60%) know a moderate amount or a little.
 Almost one in five (18%) know nothing at all.